Broke (2020 TV series): Development

 On February 22, 2019, it was announced that CBS had given the production a pilot order.
 The pilot was written by Alex Herschlag who executive produces alongside Jennie Urman Snyder, Camil, Ben Silverman, Joanna Klein, Victor Gonzalez, Gonzalo Cilley, Guillermo Restrepo, and Maria Lucia Hernandez Frieri.
 Production companies involved with the pilot include Propagate, RCN TV, Resonant TV, Sutton Street Productions and CBS Television Studios.
 On May 6, 2019, it was announced that the production had been given a series order under the name of Broke.
 A few days later, it was announced that the series would premiere as a mid-season replacement in the winter-spring of 2020.
 The series premiered on April 2, 2020.
-On May 6, 2020, CBS canceled the series after one season; all 13 episodes produced were aired, with the finale airing June 25, 2020.
+On May 6, 2020, CBS canceled the series after one season, and the series finale aired on June 25, 2020.

 Casting

 In February 2019, it was announced that Jaime Camil had been cast in the pilot's lead role.
-Although the pilot was ordered, in March 2019 it was reported that former NCIS star Pauley Perrette and Natasha Leggero had joined the cast.
+Although the pilot was ordered, in March 2019, it was reported that former NCIS star Pauley Perrette and Natasha Leggero had joined the cast.
 Along with the announcement of the series order, Izzy Diaz and Antonio Corbo were cast as series regulars.

+Filming

+Broke was filmed at Radford Studio Center in Studio City, California, but it is set in Los Angeles, California.